 Learn how to cultivate your creative genius with these tips and tools.

 There are so many ways you can express your experiences of the world.
-Ways of expression vary from dance to painting, music, and storytelling.
-But first, there may be an unlocking that needs to take place if you’ve felt stuck or unable to be expressive.
+You can dance, you can paint, you can sing, you can play instruments, you can tell stories!
+However, at first there may need to be an unlocking that takes place, if indeed you feel creatively stunted, or unable to be expressive.

 SoulPancake offers a number of exercises in their book, SoulPancake: Chew on Life’s Big Questions.
 Like these acting exercises: